Vimal-Raghubir/detect-gpt/explanations.md

-# Explanations of the First 11 Functions in `run.py`
+# Explanations of the First 26 Functions in `run.py`

-This document provides an in-depth breakdown of the first eleven functions in the `detect-gpt/run.py` file.
+This document provides an in-depth breakdown of the first twenty-six functions in the `detect-gpt/run.py` file.
 Each function is explained in terms of its purpose, how it works, and its role in the overall pipeline.

 ---